-The following is a collection of terms with their definitions to be used in conjunction with viewing an individual’s University sponsored life insurance coverage and beneficiary designations and updating such information online using Self Service.
+The following is a collection of terms with their definitions to be used in conjunction with viewing an individual’s University sponsored life insurance coverage and beneficiary designations and updating such information online using the Self Service Portal.

 The University (employer) paid life insurance plan.